kent-state-university-libraries/oclc-ezproxy-database-stanzas/stanzas/Ovid/README.md

 These additional lines should be included until the environment migration is complete.

 A Hosted EZproxy Include File is available for this resource.
-Hosted EZproxy customers will receive automatic updates with OCLC&rsquo;s latest version of this stanza by adding the following line to config.txt:
+Hosted EZproxy customers will receive automatic updates with OCLC&rsquo;s latest version of this stanza.
+Note: Hosted EZproxy customers in the Americas using self-service may reference the Include File by adding the following line to config.txt:

 This stanza was provided by the publisher and has not been tested by OCLC.
 If it&rsquo;s not working properly, please contact OCLC Support